The Best Book Tracker in 2026

 Bookmory is the Duolingo of book trackers.
 It’s focused on ‘achievements’ and ‘streaks’.
 If you’re an avid reader who finishes what they start, this could be the app for you!

-The Goodreads import was easy, but left a lot to be desired in terms of the statistics it drew up from my history.
-The Year in Review videos are well designed, but I couldn’t really enjoy them because it jumbled my books across multiple (wrong) years.
+The Goodreads import was easy, but mucked up the dates.
+The Year in Review videos are well designed, but I couldn’t really enjoy them because my books were jumbled across multiple (wrong) years.
 Of course, this wouldn’t be an issue for someone beginning their book tracking journey with Bookmory.

 On average, I read 16 books per year, around 7000 pages, and often have some books in the background that I work on very slowly, like short story collections.
 Unfortunately, Bookmory’s achievement-focused interface leaves me feeling a bit guilty on the homepage.
 It immediately tells me that I’ve been reading Die Woelfe der Zeit for 5,373 days, and I still haven’t finished it.
 This book was supposed to be a challenge for me to learn more German, and I feel pretty ashamed seeing that (incorrect) day count stamped over it.
-Of course, I can move it to the ‘paused’ section, where I can hide my shame.
+Of course, I can move it to the ‘paused’ section, where I can hide my shame, but my feelings were already hurt.

 Bookmory’s Best Features